troberts-28/react-native-timer-picker/README.md

 ```

-And it will work as expected.

 **Important**:
-The custom component needs to have the same interface as `react-native` `<FlatList />` in order for it to work as expected, a complete reference of the current usage can be found [here](/src/components/DurationScroll/index.tsx)
+The custom component needs to have the same interface as React Native's `<FlatList />` in order for it to work as expected.
+A complete reference of the current usage can be found [here](/src/components/DurationScroll/index.tsx)

 ### TimerPickerModal ⏰